This article originally appeared on VICE Asia.

 Leaders, both local and international, have expressed their condemnation over the bombings.
-Pope Francis spoke about the attacks after Easter at the mass at St Peter’s Square, stating how the they have “brought mourning and pain to churches and other places where people were gathered in Sri Lanka.”
+Pope Francis spoke about the attacks after Easter at the mass at St. Peter’s Square, stating how they have “brought mourning and pain to churches and other places where people were gathered in Sri Lanka.”

 What’s the latest update?

 For now, the US State Department has issued a travel advisory to tourists, stating that “terrorist groups” are still plotting possible attacks.
 “Terrorists may attack with little or no warning,” they stated on Sunday, adding that possible target areas are transportation hubs, malls, hotels, sites of worship, airports, and other public spaces.

 As investigations go on and the government keeps the outgoing information to a minimum to avoid panic and misinformation, things are still tense.
 Especially after a pipe bomb filled with about 110 pounds of explosives was found late Sunday near the Bandaranaike International Airport, which was later defused by the Sri Lankan Air Force.

 For now, the Sri Lankan authorities have urged citizens to avoid hate speech and misinformation on social media.